Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 2. Food Processors and Manufacturers

-Food processors and manufacturers take raw ingredients and turn them into items that are ready to sell.
+Food processors and manufacturers take raw ingredients and turn them into products to be sold.
 This process includes cooking, slicing, packaging, and more.

-Some common examples of organizations in this part of the supply chain are:
+Here are some common examples of organizations in this part of the supply chain:

 - Canning facilities that prepare canned vegetables, pickles, and other products